East Tennessee: Pioneer period

 During the American Revolution, the Wataugans supplied 240 militiamen (led by John Sevier) to the frontier force known as the Overmountain Men, which defeated British loyalists at the Battle of Kings Mountain in 1780.
 Tennessee's first attempt at statehood was the State of Franklin, formed in 1784 from three Washington District counties.
 Its capital was initially at Jonesborough and later Greeneville, and eventually grew to include eight counties.
 After several unsuccessful attempts at statehood, the State of Franklin rejoined North Carolina in 1788.
 North Carolina ceded the region to the federal government, which designated it as the Southwest Territory on May 26, 1790.
-William Blount was appointed as the territorial governor by President George Washington, and Blount and James White established the city of Knoxville as the territory's capital in 1791.
+William Blount was appointed as the territorial governor by President George Washington, and Blount and James White established Knoxville as the territory's capital in 1791.
 The Southwest Territory recorded a population of 35,691 in the first United States census that year, about three-fourths of whom resided in what is now East Tennessee.

-In addition to the English and Scotch-Irish settlers, there were also a number of Welsh families who settled in East Tennessee in the late 18th and early 19th centuries.
-These were large immigrant family groups who came from the Welsh towns of Llandeilo, Blaengweche, Llandyfan, Derwydd, Glanaman, Garnant, Upper Brynamman, Lower Brynamman, Rhosamman, Cwmllynfell, Tairgwaith, Gwain-Cae-Gurwen, Gwnfe, Twnllanan, Llanddeusant, Ystradfellte, Llandovery, Laugharne.
+In addition to the English and Scotch-Irish settlers, there were also Welsh families who settled in East Tennessee in the late 18th and early 19th centuries.
 A larger group of settlers, entirely of English descent, arrived from Virginia's Middle Peninsula.
-These came from the Virginia counties of Essex, Gloucester, King and Queen, King William, Mathews, and Middlesex, as well as two smaller groups from Buckingham and New Kent counties in Virginia.
 They arrived as a result of large landowners buying up land and expanding in such a way that smaller landholders had to leave the area to prosper.
-This massive wave essentially transplanted the population of English-descended small-holders from Virginia's Middle Peninsula to East Tennessee.